tgrassl/Discover-Sunshine-Web/README.md

 Run `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-*Any commited API keys are rescrited and useless for anyone else 😉 Please replace them with your own.*
+*Any commited API keys are restricted and useless for anyone else 😉 Please replace them with your own.*